PENALTY FOR DRIVING WITHOUT INSURANCE NEEDS TO BE ENFORCED

 |Community Service & Imprisonment||Possible community service in lieu of fine.||Possible community service in lieu of fine, and no more than 90 days in jail.|

 |Reinstatement fee||$30 fee, and SR-22 certificate.||$30, and SR-22 certificate.|

 One of the frustrations that our car accident attorneys have is that these Minnesota penalties are rarely enforced against uninsured drivers and vehicle owners.
-The responding police officer often won’t write a ticket even if the driver admits to driving without insurance.
-And when the other driver gives false insurance information, e.g. shows an insurance card but the insurance policy lapsed or is not in force, the police will very rarely follow up on that criminal act.
+The responding police officer often won’t issue a citation, even if the driver admits to driving without insurance.
+And when the other driver gives false insurance information, e.g. shows an insurance card but the insurance policy lapsed or is not in force, the police will only rarely follow up on that criminal act.

 If you are in an auto accident and the other driver doesn’t have insurance, call us and speak with a lawyer for a free consultation.
 We will help you get the uninsured compensation you are entitled to from your auto insurance company, and we will work with the police to encourage them to prosecute the uninsured driver.